Abhishek-pawarr/rag-chatbot/README.md

 ##    chatbot with RAG

-# Document Genie

 ## Overview

-Document Genie is an interactive chatbot application that uses Retrieval-Augmented Generation (RAG) to provide precise answers to questions about the content of uploaded PDF documents.
+ROBO is an interactive chatbot application that uses Retrieval-Augmented Generation (RAG) to provide precise answers to questions about the content of uploaded PDF documents.
 It leverages advanced machine learning models, including Google's Generative AI model Gemini-PRO, to deliver contextually relevant responses efficiently.

 ## Features